sethclover/raytracer/README.md

 ./scripts/clean.bat
 ```

-This will remove the build directory AND any .ppm files
+This will remove the build directory